olicoding/ClimateScoop/README.md

 - **Automated Testing**: Incorporating Jest and Cypress for comprehensive testing.
 - **Redis Integration**: Configuration management for Redis in different environments.
 - **Staging and Production**: Separate environments for thorough testing and safe deployment.

+## Technologies Used

+- **Frontend**: React.js, Next.js, Sass.
+- **Backend**: Node.js, Express.js for Auth0 authentication, Redis and Cache API for caching.
+- **PWA and Offline Capabilities**: Custom service worker for offline support.
+- **Data Visualization**: Nivo for creating responsive charts.
+- **Logging and Monitoring**: Winston for error logging.
+- **Testing**: Jest for unit tests, Cypress for end-to-end tests.
+- **CI/CD Pipeline**: Employing GitHub Actions for automated testing and deployment pippeline.

+## Testing

+We aim to expand our Jest and Cypress test suites for more comprehensive coverage.

 ## Installation and Usage